Medical social work

-Medical social work is a sub-discipline of social work.
+Medical social work is a sub-discipline of social work that addresses social components of medicine.
 Medical social workers typically work in a hospital, outpatient clinic, community health agency, skilled nursing facility, long-term care facility or hospice.
 They work with patients and their families in need of psychosocial help.
 Medical social workers assess the psychosocial functioning of patients and families and intervene as necessary.
 The role of a medical social worker is to "restore balance in an individual’s personal, family and social life, in order to help that person maintain or recover his/her health and strengthen his/her ability to adapt and reintegrate into society."
 Interventions may include connecting patients and families to necessary resources and support in the community such as preventive care; providing psychotherapy, supportive counseling, or grief counseling; or helping a patient to expand and strengthen their network of social supports.
-Professionals in this field typically work with other disciplines such as medicine, nursing, physical, occupational, speech and recreational therapy.
+In short, a medical social worker provides services in three domains: intake and psychosocial assessment, case management and supportive therapy, and discharge planning and ongoing care that extends after hospitalization.
+They are also involved in patient and staff education, as well as with policy research for health programs.
+Professionals in this field typically work with other disciplines such as medicine, nursing, physical, occupational, speech, and recreational therapy.

 History

+The history of medical social work is intertwined with the history of social medicine, and developed as a profession throughout as more individuals and scholars began acknowledging the fact that external factors affect patients' health.
+With medical social work, initiatives like the Anti-Tuberculosis Crusade, the Clean Milk Crusade, the Pure Food Law, the Playground Association, and the School of Hygiene emerged.